leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/introduction.rst

 Gas or smoke simulations are a subset of the fluids system, and can be used for simulating collections of airborne solids, liquid particulates and gases, such as those that make up smoke.
-It simulates the fluid movement of air and generates animated :term:`voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (e.g. smoke) which can be used for rendering.
+It simulates the fluid movement of air and generates animated :term:`Voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (e.g. smoke) which can be used for rendering.